cmarti/tomato_branching/README.md

 conda activate tomato
 ```

-Running the scripts for the analysis requires a series of python libraries that can be easily set up by
+Running the scripts for the analysis requires a series of python libraries

+- numpy
+- pandas
+- scipy
+- statsmodels
+- torch
+- matplotlib
+- seaborn

+They can be installed manually using `pip`.
+To install the exact versions of the library we used:

 ```bash
 pip install -r requirements.txt